 The River Chew is now half a kilometre longer for the first time in more than half a century.

-The scheme has permanently restored a section of the river and will provide a new home for endangered species, such as eels and white clawed crayfish.
+The scheme has permanently restored a section of the river and will provide a new home for endangered species, such as eels.

-Matthew Pitts, Catchment Strategy Manager at Bristol Water, said: “We are pleased to be working alongside Bristol Avon Rivers Trust, The Wild Trout Trust and Greenmantle to provide a new home for wildlife.
+Matthew Pitts, Catchment Strategy Manager at Bristol Water, said: “We are pleased to be working alongside Bristol Avon Rivers Trust, The Wild Trout Trust and Greenmantle, consultants Ricardo and contractors RJ Cox, to provide a new home for wildlife.

 “The European eel is actually more endangered than the blue whale and giant panda.
 Alongside our Spawn to be Wild scheme, which will see hundreds of eels released into our rivers by local school children next month, the river extension will help us do our bit to restore eel populations as well as provide a healthier environment for existing wildlife.